embo-press/matchpub/README.md

-Matchpub scans the literature to retrieve papers that were handled by a journal and analyze their fate (where they were published) and citation distribution as a function of the editorial decision made by the journal (accept, reject, ...).
+Matchpub2 scans the literature to retrieve papers that were handled by a journal and analyze their fate (where they were published) and citation distribution as a function of the editorial decision made by the journal (accept, reject, ...).

-As input, MatchPub ingests the eJP report entitled "Editor Track Record Report" in Excel .xls format.
+As input, MatchPub2 ingests the eJP report entitled "Editor Track Record Report" in Excel .xls format.

 Content of published papers is retrieved from EuropePMC.